sumanagral/VMX-Features/README.md

 #### Implementation:
  1. Downloaded cmpe283-1.c and Makefile from canvas.
  2. Edited the code to include capabilities info for Pinbased Controls, Primary Processor-Based Controls, Secondary Processor-Based Controls, Tertiary Processor-Based Controls, Entry Controls, and Exit Controls.
- 3. Created an account on the Google Cloud Platform (GCP)
+ 3. Created an account on the Google Cloud Platform (GCP).
  4. Created a VM instance and enabled nested virtualization.

  `gcloud compute instances create assignment1 \`